anton-a-tkachev/Instagram-Bot/README.md

 4) Invoke your browser javascript console ("Ctrl+Shift+J" by default in Google Chrome)

-5) Copy and paste the script into the console
+5) Copy and paste the script code from instabot.js into the console

-6) Set up the parameters (views, likes, follows limits, etc.)
+6) Set up the parameters (views, likes, follows limits, etc. Must comply with Instagram limits policies)

-7) Press "Enter" and enjoy your free time!
+7) Press "Enter" to start the execution

+8) Enjoy your free time!